Javascript is not enabled.

 1. Get in position

 Start with your feet shoulder-width apart or a little wider, your toes pointed slightly out.
-If you’re new to squats, choose a spot where you can hold onto a steady surface, or squat against a wall or onto a bar stool.
+If you’re new to squats, choose a spot where you can hold on to a chair or another steady surface, or squat against a wall.

 2. Lower into a squat